Neural Q-learning for solving PDEs: Numerical experiments

+where $J_9$ is the ninth-order Bessel function of the first kind.
+We also compare the training results of our method to the results from the Deep Galerkin Method (which does stochastic gradient descent with an unbiased gradient estimate) as a benchmark.

-The single-layer neural network trained with the Q-PDE algorithm is able to accurately approximate the solution of the 6-dimensional PDE.
-Figure \ref{f5} shows that the loss is less than $10^{-4}$ after training for 30,000 epochs.
+Our approximator trained with the Q-PDE algorithm is able to accurately approximate the solution of the 20-dimensional PDE.
+Left of Figure \ref{f5} shows that the operator loss is less than $10^{-5}$ after training for 40,000 epochs, for both Q-PDE and DGM.
+For both methods, we observe cyclic behavior in the loss during training, which appears similar to the slingshot effect discussed in \cite{thilak2022slingshot}, which is potentially a consequence of momentum accumulation of the ADAM optimizer.
+A full understanding of this effect (which we have not observed when using a simple gradient descent optimizer) is left for future work.

-Notice that the solution $u$ of the PDE is radially symmetric, that is, it can be represented by a function which depends on $\|x\|$ rather than $x$.
-We verify that our approximate solution is close to this function for different $\|x\| \in [0,1]$.
-For $0\leq r \leq 1$, we randomly generate 400 sample points $\{x_{j,r}\}_{j=1,...,400}$ on the sphere $\|x\| = r$ and compute the mean-squared error of the set of values $\{Q_T^N(x_{i,r})\}$ as compared to the exact solution.
-Figure \ref{f7} shows that for different $r$, the mean-squared error of the neural network approximator is consistently small.
+The solution $u$ of this PDE is radially symmetric, that is, it can be represented by a function which depends on $\|x\|$ rather than $x$.
+For the right side of Figure \ref{f5}, we verify that our approximate solution is close to this function for different $\|x\| \in [0,1]$.
+For $0\leq r \leq 1$, we randomly generate 100 sample points $\{x_{j,r}\}_{j=1,...,100}$ on the sphere $\|x\| = r$ and compute the mean-squared error of the set of values $\{Q_\tau^N(x_{i,r})\}$ as compared to the exact solution.
+It is shown that for different $r$, the mean-squared error of the neural network approximator is consistently small.
+Q-PDE solution obtains smaller error than our DGM solution, but they are at the same scale.

 For $0\leq r \leq 1$, we also consider the maximum relative error, defined as